bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 Particularly, if you use Oracle 12.2.0.x.y and are migrating to 7.9.n or to 7.10.n, then remove the existing `ojdbc8-19.3.0.0.jar` file, and add the specific JDBC driver to `bonita-migration/lib`.

-5. If you use Oracle or Microsoft SQL Server, add the JDBC driver for your database type to `bonita-migration/lib`.
+5. If you use Microsoft SQL Server, add the JDBC driver for your database type to `bonita-migration/lib`.
 This is the same driver as you have installed in your web server `lib` directory.

 6. Configure the database properties needed by the migration script, by editing `bonita-migration/Config.properties`.
    Specify the following information: